-About: The calm waters of this pretty beach make it ideal for a relaxing afternoon lazing on the sand, or for early morning walks with your canine companion.
+About: The calm waters of this pretty beach make it ideal for a relaxing afternoon walkies across the sand or an early morning stroll with your canine companion.
+It’s popular with local dog-walkers so you’re sure to run into lots of other pups out and about with their owners.
 With views over towards colourful Appledore and its bright cottages, you can even get a ferry across the estuary to see what delights its neighbouring village holds.
 Protected from the swell of the sea by its sandbanks, Instow is a safe and sheltered option for families searching for some sandy fun.

 Location: Combe Martin

 Restrictions: Dogs are not allowed on the beach from May 1st until September 30th

 Parking: The Kiln and Parade car parks are both pay and display from March until October.